nf-core/website/markdown/events/2023/training-sept-2023/index.md

 # Attending at the Wellcome Genome Campus

-A local streaming event is being held at the Wellcome Genome Campus.
+An in-person version of advanced training will be held at the Wellcome Genome Campus, Hinxton, UK.
+The training will take place from 10am to 4pm on both days.
 More information about this local event can be found [here](wgc.md).

 # Schedule